GraphicsGlossary/graphicsglossary.github.io/contribution.md

 >## Sparse Octree
 >An **octree** is a tree data structure where each node has 0 or 8 children generally used to divide a volume into 8 sub-volumes.
 A **Sparse Octree** is an octree where only nodes containing data are stored, and empty nodes are not allocated in memory.

-*The octree page already exists, but it doen't hurt to repeat a bit of information here.*
+<small>*The octree page already exists, but it doen't hurt to repeat a bit of information here.*</small>

 ### 3. Clarity over exhaustiveness